Walpack Center, New Jersey · Since 1949

 The Inn circa 1949.

-Fun Fact: Walpack Inn was originally spelled with 2 "L"s but was later changed to one "L" because the sign painter liked how it looked better!
+Fun fact: Walpack Inn was originally spelled with 2 "L"s — but the sign painter liked how one looked better, and it stuck!

 Jim Woolsey played piano for us until he was in his late 90s.
 People still ask about him every weekend.